Chhal – Sheh Aur Maat: Plot

 Aditi then starts planning how she would destroy Kabir, as she suspects he had married her only for her wealth.
 She plans to force him into admitting that he is the one who killed Aditi.
 But she realizes that Kabir needed the money for Aditi's sister, Ananya, because it was her right to get 9,000,000,000 (nine hundred crore) after Aditi's death.
 She tries to convince Kabir that she is Aditi, but he refuses to believe her.
 She resolves into completing the seven vows of the Hindu Marriage, failing which she promises to leave Kabir forever.
 She succeeds in completing all the seven vows.
 Kabir and Aditi reunite.

 Aditi's mission now is to find who the real "Sarkar" is.
 She overhears Ija talking secretly on the phone to the shooter, ordering to stealthily kill Kabir.
 This is when she realises that the Sarkar is none other than Ija.
 Aditi gives Ija an open challenge that she will reveal the so-called Sarkar's real face to every one.
 To investigate further, she goes to the City Hospital where Kabir was born to get the information of Kabir's mother.
 A living evidence proves that Vasundhara Jaiswal is not Kabir's real mother.
-Her real mother was Aparna Jaiswal, who had died due to unknown circumstances, years after Kabir was born.
+His real mother was Aparna Jaiswal, who had died due to unknown circumstances, years after Kabir was born.
 This made Kabir's widowed father marry Vasundhara.
-She had first accepted Kabir whole heartedly as her son.
+She had accepted Kabir whole heartedly as her son.

-Aditi discovers that Ija wants to kill Kabir because he solely has inherited his father's property, and Ija wanted the property to herself.
+Aditi discovers that Ija wants to kill Kabir because he has solely inherited his father's property, and Ija wanted the property to herself.
 Ija attempted to kill Aditi too, as she wanted Kabir to inherit Aditi's property, which would eventually be taken over by Ija herself after killing him.

 Kabir and Aditi adopt Gitanjali (Ginni), after saving her from her drunkard father, Puru.
 Ginni is a mysterious girl with premonition skills, who predicted various mishaps and deaths of few people including her mother's death and Ija's first son (excluding Kabir), Abhinav's death too.
 All the predictions come true.
 This makes Ija really angry and catalyses the bloody game of betrayal.